8 Financial statements: A second look

 1. As discussed in its documentation, the coalesce() function from dplyr is “inspired by the SQL COALESCE function which does the same thing for NULLs”.↩︎

-5. A careful reader might have noticed that we actually used the window function fill() in Chapter 2.
+3. A careful reader might have noticed that we actually used the window function fill() in Chapter 2.
 However, there we used arrange() instead of window_order().
-The window_order() function is only available for remote data frames because it relies on the SQL backed to provide functionality not available with local data frames.
-Readers coming from an SQL background might observe that dplyr’s group_by() is “overloaded” in the sense that it does the work of both the GROUP BY statement and the PARTITION BY clause in SQL.
-A short discussion of window functions is found in Chapter 21 of R for Data Science.↩︎
+The window_order() function is only available for remote data frames because it relies on the SQL back-end to provide functionality not available with local data frames.
+Readers coming from an SQL background might observe that dplyr’s group_by() is “overloaded” in the sense that it does the work of both the GROUP BY statement and the PARTITION BY clause in SQL.↩︎